redwanahmedkhan18/redwanahmedkhan18/README.md

 - 👯 I’m looking to collaborate on **LLM with codeelevate tech**

-- 🤝 I’m looking for help with **Advanced Chatbot for Customer Service**
+- 🤝 I’m looking for help with **Machine Learning, Deep Learning,Computer Vision, Natural Language Processing**

 - 👨‍💻 All of my projects are available at [https://redwan-ahmed-khan.netlify.app/](https://redwan-ahmed-khan.netlify.app/)